-1In the 36th year of the reign of Asa, Baasha king of Israel went up against Judah, and built Ramah, that he might not allow anyone to go out or come in to Asa king of Judah.
+1In the 36th year of the reign of Asa, Baasha king of Israel went up against Judah, and fortified Ramah, in order to prevent anyone from going out or coming in to Asa king of Judah.

 3“Let there be a treaty between me and you, as there was between my father and your father.
 Behold, I have sent you silver and gold.
 Go, break your treaty with Baasha king of Israel, that he may depart from me.”

 4Ben-hadad listened to King Asa and sent the captains of his armies against the cities of Israel, and they struck Ijon, and Dan, and Abel Maim and all the storage cities of Naphtali.

 5It came to pass when Baasha heard of it, that he left off building Ramah and let his work cease.